Kate-Spade-Brightspot-Kennedy-J.Crew-Everly-T-Strap-Mary-Jane-Eugenia-Hargrove-The-Age-of-Grace-1

 9. Mouth Changes

-Smokers should be especially alert if any white patches inside the mouth or white spots on the tongue, according to the American Cancer Society.
+According to the American Cancer Society, smokers should be especially alert to any white patches inside the mouth or white spots on the tongue.

 10. Pain